tonyzhang25/Zhang-2021-Endotaxis/README.md

 This repo accompanies our paper:

 **Zhang, T., Rosenberg, M., Perona, P., and Meister, M. (2021).
-Endotaxis: A Universal Algorithm for Mapping, Goal-Learning, and Navigation.
-BioRxiv 2021.**
+Endotaxis: A Universal Algorithm for Mapping, Goal-Learning, and Navigation.**

 ### Contents
 This repo contains all the code needed to reproduce the analysis in the preprint.